dev-simonbailey/dapper/README.md

 # dapper

-Dapper takes a MySQL database as an input and then retrieves all the tables, gets the columns and schemas for those tables and creates classes for them in classes->tables.
+dapper takes a MySQL database as an input and then retrieves all the tables, gets the columns and schemas for those tables and creates classes for them in classes->tables.
 It was created so that the MySQL database doesn't need to be accessed by devs working on code - protects the MySQL database from potential